We have ANOTHER great contributor this week for Gettin’ Guesty!

 I’m pumped to share her Q&A with ya’ll.

-And Then She Saved: How do you craft your outfits?
+And Then We Saved: How do you craft your outfits?
 Where does your inspiration come from?

 Haiku Ambulance: Each outfit is entirely built out of spontaneity and is inspired by any number of things.
 Most importantly these things: the weather, my mood, anything I’ve recently seen in a movie, online, or read in a book.
 But my real inspiration mainly comes from other blogs and the items I find in the thrift stores.